devmind-shubham/Bite-Speed/README.md

 ## Installation

 #### Prerequisites
-- Node.js installed
+- Node.js installed.
-- A local or remote MySQL database
+- A local or remote MSSQL database(Azure SQL).

 #### 1. Clone the repository to your local machine: